Displaced Livelihoods Webinar Series

 UNHCR Economist Md Iltemas Amin Adee then provided commentary on the policy and practice implications of this research.

-Please see below a recording of our webinar, which took place on April 22, 2025.
+Please see below for a recording of this webinar, which took place on April 22, 2025.
 Thank you to our speakers for such a thoughtful discussion!